Go to main content

 Eine Gruppe von Menschen sitzt an einem runden Tisch und spielt "Eine Stunde reden.
 Das Dialogspiel"

 Ahead of the municipal elections in North Rhine-Westphalia in September 2025, the regional bank Sparkasse KölnBonn invited local citizens to two discussion sessions, one in Cologne and one in Bonn.
-Over the course of the two evenings, a total of 115 people from both cities took part in "One Hour, Many Voices," exchanging views on the issues that matter most to them in their cities.
+Over the course of the two evenings, a total of 115 people from both cities took part in "One hour, many voices," exchanging views on the issues that matter most to them in their cities.

 How often do 18-year-olds and 80-year-olds actually talk to one another?
 The format brings people together at one table and encourages them to truly listen to one another.
 It opens hearts and broadens horizons.